Steve Potts (footballer): Personal life

 In August 2007, he completed The Knowledge and qualified to drive a Hackney carriage.
 In 2008, he ran the London Marathon in aid of the charity Children with Leukaemia, raising £24,052.99 in the process.

-His sons, Daniel and Freddie, are professional footballers for Luton Town and West Ham United respectively.
+He coached his sons, Daniel and Freddie, at the West Ham United academy, and both signed their first professional contracts at the club.
+Daniel has since signed for Luton Town.